On what terms can I loan company funds to family members?

 However, if funds are tied up in a private company, it can become difficult for that company to loan funds to family members, on the terms that they wish to.

-In case of parents wanting to use a private company to loan or gift funds to their children, if Division 7A applies, then their children will have to pay income tax on the money/loan received.
+In case of parents wanting to use a private company to loan or gift funds to their children, if Division 7A applies, then their children will have to pay income tax on the money/loan received under Business Law.
 This is usually less than ideal.

-If you are looking at loaning money to a family member, come speak to our Nambour solicitors.
-Sunshine Coast’s Butler McDermott law firm is here to help you make sure that you structure the loan in the right way, and protect everyone involved.
+If you are looking at loaning money to a family member, come speak to our Nambour business lawyers in Sunshine Coast.
+Butler McDermott's Nambour law firm is here to help you make sure that you structure the loan in the right way, and protect everyone involved.